|Download this layer|

 The rules requiring notification, assessment and remediation of releases of oil and hazardous materials are codified in the Massachusetts Contingency Plan (MCP) 310 CMR 40.0000.
 Under the MCP and M.G.L.
 Chapter 21E, the PRPs are responsible for the timely assessment and cleanup of disposal sites in Massachusetts.
 The MassDEP BWSC is required to audit PRP response actions performed on 20% of the sites and when necessary provides direct agency oversight of cleanup efforts.

-If permanent cleanup is not achieved for a disposal site within a year of being reported to MassDEP, the site must be classified as Tier I or II in accordance with the MCP’s numerical ranking system (NRS), outlined in 310 CMR 40.1500.
-The NRS is a point system based on a variety of factors, including the site’s complexity, the type of contamination, and the potential for human or environmental exposure to the contamination.
+If permanent cleanup is not achieved for a disposal site within a year of being reported to MassDEP, the site must be classified as Tier I or II based on a variety of factors, including the site’s complexity, the type of contamination, and the potential for human or environmental exposure to the contamination.
 In addition, some sites are automatically given a Tier I classification if they pose an imminent hazard or affect public water supplies.
 A site’s Tier Classification determines the level of MassDEP oversight.
-Tier I sites require a permit and Tier IA sites, considered to be the most complicated sites, require direct MassDEP BWSC oversight.
+Tier I sites require a permit and sites, and the most complicated sites, require direct MassDEP BWSC oversight.

-Location data contained in this datalayer are based on MassDEP staff interpretation of information provided by PRPs and their LSPs.
-Point features in this datalayer should ONLY be considered as an ”approximation” or “best estimate” of site locations based on the information submitted to the MassDEP BWSC.
+Many of the locations in this datalayer are based on information provided by the RP, PRP or their LSP.
+Locations in this datalayer should ONLY be considered as an ”approximation” or “best estimate” based on the information submitted to the MassDEP BWSC.
 The accuracy and completeness of the information submitted has not been verified by MassDEP.

 Tier Classified Chapter 21E site data are extremely temporal.
 Although the datalayer is updated on a regular basis, it will never be complete or up-to-date.
 Users should check MassDEP BWSC site files (at the appropriate MassDEP Regional Office) for the most current information.